awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 ![\[An example showing how buying more capacity than needed can be inefficient from a cost perspective.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/capacity-example-over-diagram.png)

-The second option is to have enough capacity to handle the average demands on the application\.
+The second option is to have enough capacity to handle the average demand on the application\.
 This option is less expensive, because you aren't purchasing equipment that you'll only use occasionally\.
-However, you risk creating a poor customer experience when the demands on the application exceeds its capacity\.
+However, you risk creating a poor customer experience when the demand on the application exceeds its capacity\.

 ![\[An example showing how buying less capacity than needed can cause a poor customer experience.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/capacity-example-under-diagram.png)